 The LCC Library acquires resources that add value to the various collections, supplement the diverse curricula, and support program accreditation.
 A focus is placed on introductory resources aimed at lower division undergraduates.

-The library collections reflect cultural diversity and multiple points of view to help foster LCC's cultural diversity and critical thinking.
+The library collections reflect diversity, equity, and inclusion and multiple points of view to help foster LCC’s cultural diversity and critical thinking.

 The library collections are available in multiple formats to help maximize access to content and address the needs of different learning styles.
-Increased emphasis is placed on electronic resources for easier access by multiple users from on and off campus.
+E-resources must meet accessibility standards.

-Although the focus of the collection is on supplementing current academic courses and curricula, the library is committed to working with faculty, staff, and administrators to help support their research by obtaining materials via interlibrary loan (ILL), Michigan eLibrary Catalog (MeLCat), and appropriate referrals to other area libraries.
+Although the focus of the collection is on supplementing current academic courses and curricula, the library is committed to working with the LCC Community to help support their informational needs by obtaining/borrowing materials via interlibrary loan (ILL), Michigan eLibrary Catalog (MeLCat), and appropriate referrals to other area libraries.

 Intellectual Freedom